MarcinBedorf/HTML-JS-2D-game/README.md

 //14.05.22 - health bar added.
 Each hit reduces the amount of hp by 20%.

+//18.04.22 - timer added.
+Timer stops if any of the players lose hp.

 1st Player control - W - jump, A - left, D - right, Spacebar - attack.